getify/Functional-Light-JS/manuscript/ch2.md

 })();
 ```

-What I'm getting at is there's multiple reasons why **named functions are always more preferable to anonymous functions.** As a matter of fact, I'd go so far as to say that there's basically never a case where an anonymous function is more preferable.
+What I'm getting at is there are multiple reasons why **named functions are always more preferable to anonymous functions.** As a matter of fact, I'd go so far as to say that there's basically never a case where an anonymous function is more preferable.
 They just don't really have any advantage over their named counterparts.

 It's incredibly easy to write anonymous functions, because it's one less name we have to devote our mental attention to figuring out.

 I'll be honest; I'm as guilty of this as anyone.
 I don't like to struggle with naming.
-The first 3 or 4 names I come up with a function are usually bad.
+The first few names I come up with for a function are usually bad.
 I have to revisit the naming over and over.
 I'd much rather just punt with a good ol' anonymous function expression.

 But we're trading ease-of-writing for pain-of-reading.
-This is not a good trade off.
+This is not a good trade-off.
 Being lazy or uncreative enough to not want to figure out names for your functions is an all too common, but poor, excuse for using anonymous functions.

 **Name every single function.** And if you sit there stumped, unable to come up with a good name for some function you've written, I'd strongly suggest you don't fully understand that function's purpose yet -- or it's just too broad or abstract.
 You need to go back and re-design the function until this is more clear.
 And by that point, a name will become more apparent.

 In my practice, if I don't have a good name to use for a function, I name it `TODO` initially.
 I'm certain that I'll at least catch that later when I search for "TODO" comments before committing code.

-I can testify from my own experience that in the struggle to name something well, I usually have come to understand it better, later, and often even refactor its design for improved readability and maintability.
+I can testify from my own experience that in the struggle to name something well, I usually have come to understand it better, later, and often even refactor its design for improved readability and maintainability.

 This time investment is well worth it.